UmarBinAyaz/AJAX-Movie-Recommendation-System-with-Sentiment-Analysis-master/README.md

 ## How to run the project?

 1. Clone or download this repository to your local machine.
-2. Install all the libraries mentioned in the [requirements.txt](https://github.com/kishan0725/Movie-Recommendation-System-with-Sentiment-Analysis/blob/master/requirements.txt) file with the command `pip install -r requirements.txt`
+2. Install all the libraries
 3. Get your API key from https://www.themoviedb.org/.
 (Refer the above section on how to get the API key)
 3. Replace YOUR_API_KEY in **both** the places (line no. 15 and 29) of `static/recommend.js` file and hit save.
 4. Open your terminal/command prompt from your project directory and run the file `main.py` by executing the command `python main.py`.